-The following rules will also be validated in the database as of Mendix 7:
+The following rules can be validated in the database:

 - Unique rules on entity attributes

 - The many side of one-to-many associations, and both sides of one-to-one associations

 However, it is also possible to do data validation in the runtime and to add uniqueness validation to the database later, when it already contains data.
 If you apply stricter rules at a later date, the data in your database will have to comply with your new validation rules.

 - the impact on your projects of adding a database uniqueness constraint

 - how you can migrate your existing data when you make changes to your domain model validations